b93banks/Fizzbuzz_Assembly/README.md

 >* If the number is a multiple of 5 print "Buzz", instead of the number
 >* For numbers which are multiples of both 3 and 5 print “FizzBuzz”

-Solving the problem in Assembly made me really focus on the logic for the problem.
+Solving the problem in Assembly made me really focus on the logic of the problem.

 Concepts used in this project:
 * MIPS Assembly Language